ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 - The specific scope of personal data to be published.
 - The terms under which it will be made available as open data.

-You can find a [definition of personal data and sensitive personal data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/) – known as special category data – on the Information Commissioner’s website.
+You can find a <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/" target="_blank">definition of personal data and sensitive personal data</a> – known as special category data – on the Information Commissioner’s website.

 For example, if you were looking to publish names and abbreviated location information, you might include:
-> "We are seeking your permission to include the contact person for your grant and the first part of your postcode (known as [the Outward code](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code)), alongside other general grant information, as part of open data about our grant making.
+> "We are seeking your permission to include the contact person for your grant and the first part of your postcode (known as <a href="https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code" target="_blank">the Outward code</a>), alongside other general grant information, as part of open data about our grant making.
 This information will be included in a public dataset under an open license.
 This means that any third party is free to access and re-use the data."

 You will need to write the permission request based on the particular data you plan to publish.

 #### Managing consent
 Consider including additional fields in your internal data systems to log:
-- When a grant record includes [personal, or personally identifying](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/what-is-personal-data/), data (e.g. an individual’s residential address as the registered address of a charity; grants to named individuals) or otherwise sensitive data (e.g. grants to a refuge or other location that should not be disclosed for safety reasons).
+- When a grant record includes <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/what-is-personal-data/" target="_blank">personal, or personally identifying</a>, data (e.g. an individual’s residential address as the registered address of a charity; grants to named individuals) or otherwise sensitive data (e.g. grants to a refuge or other location that should not be disclosed for safety reasons).
 - Whether or not consent has been obtained.

 Be aware that consent can be withdrawn at any time so you will also need to put in place processes to trigger a change to your open grants data if that happens.

 360Giving has a Take Down policy which sets out how we respond to requests to remove any published data linked from our Data Registry and loaded into our tools.
-To read the 360Giving Take Down policy visit: [https://threesixtygiving.org/take-down-policy](https://threesixtygiving.org/take-down-policy)
+To read the 360Giving Take Down policy visit: <a href="https://threesixtygiving.org/take-down-policy" target="_blank">https://threesixtygiving.org/take-down-policy</a>

 #### Start by publishing what you can
 You can still take steps toward publishing your data, even if you find that there are some data protection policy issues to address..
 Consider which fields and grant records are not affected by any barriers, and move forward with publishing these.
 The learning from this process can then be applied back to other grants once the policy issues are resolved.